 CAPTURE is not hazardous to one’s health, but the liquid being absorbed could be.
 Use the same precautions you would have in place for a spilled liquid.

 Step 1: Sprinkle CAPTURE directly upon the spilled liquid.
-In the case of a flowing spill, place CAPTURE in front of the spill creating a dam.
-Less CAPTURE is needed for thick liquids such as motor oil, while more CAPTURE may be necessary for thin liquids like alcohol.
+In the case of a flowing spill, place it in front of the spill creating a dam.
+Less is needed for thick liquids such as motor oil, while more product may be necessary for thin liquids like alcohol.